8bithunter/Damascus/README.md

 <strong>Left Click:</strong> Left clicking smoothly brings the input selector to the position of your mouse.

 <strong>Arrow Keys:</strong> Clicking any arrow key will move the input selector 0.001 units in its corresponding direction.

+<strong>Scroll Wheel:</strong> Scrolling will zoom in or out, adjusting the scale of the input and output space.

 <strong>Ctrl:</strong> Holding ctrl while pressing the arrow keys will cause the input selector to smoothly move in the arrow key's corresponding direction.